pellucida/libioctl/README.md

 address (BA:DB:AD:C0:FF:EE) that have been compiled in can also be altered at run time using environment variables REDACT_HWADDR, REDACT_INTERFACE

-If using LD_PRELOAD is undesirable [patchelf](https://nixos.org/patchelf.html)
-to insert this shared library into the DT_NEEDED part of the ELF header of your executable (or another shared object)
+If using LD_PRELOAD is undesirable then using [patchelf](https://nixos.org/patchelf.html) to insert this shared library into the DT_NEEDED part of the ELF header of your executable (or another shared object) is another option.

 eg